vinayagrw/a2a-auto-email-processor/README.md

 # A2A Contractor Email Automation

+*Last Updated: July 25, 2025*

 A lightweight demo application showcasing Agent-to-Agent (A2A) communication using A2A SDK for automating email management in a small business contractor setting.
-This system processes incoming emails, generates appropriate responses, and maintains a searchable database of email interactions.
+This system processes incoming emails, generates appropriate responses, and maintains a searchable database of email interactions using ChromaDB.

 ## Quick Start with Docker

 ### Prerequisites
-- Docker Desktop (with WSL 2 enabled on Windows)
-- Git
-- Python 3.13 (optional, for local development)
+1. Python 3.13
+2. Poetry (for dependency management)
+3. Local LLM (Ollama or LM Studio)
+4. Gmail API credentials

 ### 1. Clone the Repository
 ```bash